Pioneer Woman Cobb Salad Recipe

 • Olive oil, for drizzling

-• 2 boneless, skinless chicken breasts, sliced in half horizontally to make 4 thin pieces
+• 2 boneless, skinless chicken breasts, sliced horizontally into 4 thin pieces

 • Salt and black pepper, to taste